ajsnow/Forthwith/README.md

 As you may guess, the trick is in `..` — our stack composition operator.
 It has three distinct roles:

-1. Pushing items onto the stack
+1. Pushing items onto the stack.
-2. Executing stack-aware word upon the stack
+2. Executing stack-aware words upon the stack.
-3. Adapting & executing native Swift functions upon the stack
+3. Adapting & executing native Swift functions upon the stack.

 Our stack's element type is (a typealias of) `Any` so pushing to it is simple.
 As is applying stack-aware words:
 `func ..(s: Stack<Cell>, word: Word) -> Stack<Cell> { return word(s) }`